vvnraman/neovim-config/PROJECT.rst

 - Set up a docker harness for testing and benchmarking

-- Add some scenarios with tmux later

 ----

 ****
 Next
 ****

-TBD
+- Automatically document keymaps on the readme (separate file is okay)

+  - Find out how LazyVim does it.

+- Add some scenarios with tmux later

 ----